Medieval Theories of Consequence

-According to a once influential hypothesis, medieval theories of consequences would have emerged from the tradition commenting on and discussing Aristotle's Topics (Bird 1961; Stump 1982).
-At first sight, this hypothesis may seem plausible: traditionally, the role of the topical framework was often that of accounting for the patterns of (correct) inference and reasoning which did not fit into the syllogistic system presented in the Prior Analytics.
+According to a once influential hypothesis, medieval theories of consequences would have emerged from the tradition commenting on and discussing Aristotle’s Topics (Bird 1961; Stump 1982).
+At first sight, this hypothesis may seem plausible: traditionally, the role of the topical framework was often to account for the patterns of (correct) inference and reasoning which did not fit into the syllogistic system presented in the Prior Analytics.
 So, conceptually, it would seem quite natural that the tradition on the Topics might represent the historical origins of theories of consequences.
-Moreover, as we have seen, some earlier discussions of the notion of consequence were conducted explicitly within the context of the topical framework, following Boethius.
+Moreover, as we have seen, most earlier discussions of the notion of consequence (e.g. Abelard) were conducted explicitly within the context of the topical framework, following Boethius.

 However, on closer scrutiny, this hypothesis fails to receive historical and textual confirmation.
 (Green-Pedersen 1984, chapter E in particular) is (still) the most comprehensive study on this subject, covering virtually every text known to us that is relevant for the hypothesis.
 Green-Pedersen argues (1984, 270) that the late 13th century literature on the Topics, that is, the period immediately preceding the emergence of treatises on consequences, gives absolutely no indication of what was to come.
 In other words, there are no significant similarities between the contents of these 13th century treatises on the Topics and the 14th century treatises on consequences.
 Therefore, we may conclude that the Topics could not have been the main, and in any case certainly not the only, source for the emergence of 14th century theories of consequences.

-Be that as it may, the importance of the Topics for the development of 14th century theories of consequences should not be dismissed altogether.
+Be that as it may, the importance of the Topics for the development of 14th century theories of consequences should not be altogether dismissed.
 It is worth noticing that two of the first authors who presented systematic discussions of consequence in the 14th century, namely Ockham and Burley, are both in some way or another influenced by the Topics.
-Burley explicitly says that all valid consequences are based on dialectical Topics (On the purity, p.
+Burley explicitly says that all valid consequences are based on dialectical topics (On the purity, p.
 158 and 162).
-In contrast, the relation of Ockham's theory of consequence to the Topics is more convoluted; Green-Pedersen argues convincingly that Bird's reconstruction of Ockham's theory within the framework of the Topics (Bird 1961) is not satisfactory (Green-Pedersen 1984, 268), but he also confirms that Ockham's ‘intrinsic’ and ‘extrinsic’ middles, crucial concepts for his theory of consequence (to be explained shortly), are concepts essentially taken (albeit in modified form) from the topical framework.
+In contrast, the relation of Ockham’s theory of consequence to the topical framework is more convoluted; Green-Pedersen argues convincingly that Bird’s reconstruction of Ockham’s theory within the topical framework (Bird 1961) is not satisfactory (Green-Pedersen 1984, 268), but he also confirms that Ockham’s ‘intrinsic’ and ‘extrinsic’ middles, crucial concepts for his theory of consequence (to be explained shortly), are concepts essentially taken (albeit in modified form) from the topical framework.

 The different 14th century treatises on consequences can be divided into four main groups: